As an Amazon Affiliate, we will earn commission from qualifying sales

 The visual weight of every element is distributed in a way that gives the composition stability.
 We use balance to add stability, structure, emphasis, and dynamics.

-In design, one will attempt to place visual elements during a pleasing arrangement to satisfy a purpose or achieve a particular look and feel.
+In design, you will attempt to place visual elements in a pleasing arrangement to satisfy a purpose or achieve a particular look and feel.
 Every good design considers the type of balance to achieve whether symmetrical, asymmetrical, or radium balance.

 Understanding these three sorts of balance will help achieve the proper visual effect in your graphic design.